The Game Awards 2022: Winners and nominees

-Keighley jokingly referenced accusations of bots when crowning Genshin Impact the winner of Players' Voice.

 Nominees were announced on November 14, 2022.
 Any game released for public consumption on or before November 18, 2022, was eligible for consideration.
 The nominees were compiled by a jury panel composed of members from over 100 media outlets globally, including specialized juries for accessibility, adaptation, and esports awards: 117 media outlets for general nominees, 18 jury members for accessibility, and 16 outlets for esports.
 Winners were determined between the jury (90 percent) and public voting (10 percent); the latter was held via the official website and Discord server (Note: In China, fan voting is held via Bilibili.) until December 7.
 According to Keighley, public voting within the first 24 hours increased 42 percent compared to The Game Awards 2021; within the first week, 35 million votes had been submitted, more than double in the same period the previous year and exceeding 2021's total three-week count.
 When the polls closed, more than 55 million votes had been submitted, an increase of 138 percent over 2021.
 Keighley felt the competition was particularly rife between the two "flagship games", Elden Ring and God of War Ragnarök.
 Christopher Judge's Best Performance acceptance speech ran for 7 minutes and 59 seconds, exceeding the longest Oscar speech (set in 1943 by Greer Garson) by two-and-a-half minutes.

+Keighley jokingly referenced accusations of bots when awarding Genshin Impact Players' Voice.

-The exception to the jury-voted awards is Players' Voice, fully nominated and voted-on by the public; the winner was determined after three rounds of voting, which ran from November 28 to December 7.
-The final two rounds of Players' Voice voting led to accusations of bribery and bots, as some users suspected Genshin Impact players were voting in hopes of receiving in-game currency and erroneously suggested the game had offered some to players who voted for it, (Note: Genshin Impact previously distributed in-game currency to all players after winning Best Mobile Game at The Game Awards 2021 and Grand Prize at the PlayStation Partner Awards 2022, but did not explicitly suggest it would do the same after The Game Awards 2022.) while some Genshin Impact players accused Sonic Frontiers fans of using bots to vote.
-Several journalists reported a lack of credible evidence of bots or bribery, and Keighley felt bots were uninvolved but said his team would investigate.
-Discourse surrounding the voting became adversarial, with fandoms attacking each other and the subreddit r/SonicTheHedgehog restricting posts about the award.
-Some users reported the website only allowed them to vote for either Genshin Impact or Sonic Frontiers.
-Keighley jokingly referenced bot accusations when crowning Genshin Impact the winner during the show.
+The exception to the jury-voted awards was Players' Voice, fully nominated and voted-on by the public; the winner was determined after three rounds of voting, which ran from November 28 to December 7.
+The final two rounds led to accusations of bribery and bots, as some users suspected Genshin Impact players were voting in hopes of receiving in-game currency and erroneously suggested the game had offered some to players who voted for it, (Note: Genshin Impact previously distributed in-game currency to all players after winning Best Mobile Game at the Game Awards 2021 and Grand Prize at the PlayStation Partner Awards 2022, but did not explicitly suggest it would do the same after the Game Awards 2022.) while some Genshin Impact players accused Sonic Frontiers fans of using bots to vote.
+Journalists reported a lack of credible evidence of bots or bribery, and Keighley felt bots were uninvolved but said his team would investigate.
+Discourse surrounding voting became adversarial, with fandoms attacking each other and the subreddit r/SonicTheHedgehog restricting posts about the award.
+Keighley jokingly referenced bot accusations when crowning Genshin Impact the winner during the show, and later said the discourse reaffirmed the decision to avoid fully-public voting for main categories.
 PC Gamers Mollie Taylor noticed adversarial discourse remained on both sides after the event.
 Genshin Impact distributed in-game currency to all players after its win.
-Keighley said the discourse reaffirmed the show's decision to avoid fully-public voting for main categories.